-Table 1 shows that 1,201 people were confirmed with silicosis from 1985 - 2018.
-Figure 1 shows the number of confirmed silicosis cases by year, for 1987 - 2018.
+Table 1 shows that 1,210 people were confirmed with silicosis from 1985 - 2020.
+Figure 1 shows the number of confirmed silicosis cases by year, for 1987 - 2020.
 Figure 2 shows the overlap of reporting sources.
-There were 12 hospitalizations where silicosis was the primary or one of six secondary diagnoses and 26 hospitalizations where silicosis was the primary or one of 29 secondary diagnoses (Figure 7).
-This compares to five and 30, respectively in 2017.
+In 2020, there were three hospitalizations where silicosis was the primary or one of six secondary diagnoses and 19 hospitalizations where silicosis was the primary or one of 29 secondary diagnoses (Figure 7).
+This compares to 12 and 26, respectively in 2018, when there was an increase in hospitalizations for silicosis.

-TABLE 1Year and Reporting Source for 1,201Confirmed Silicosis Cases: 1985-2018
+TABLE 1Year and Reporting Source for 1,210Confirmed Silicosis Cases: 1985-2020